gusttavocdn/computer_science_with_typescript/README.md

 This includes any methods of built-in objects like: Array.filter, Array.map, String.toLowerCase, etc.

-The ESLINT rules will ensure that methods not allowed are used.
-Have in mind that if you try to ignore the eslint the local tests for your challenges can pass, but you will not be able to commit your work until all the rules are fixed.
+The ESLINT rules will ensure that not allowed methods aren't being used.Have in mind that if you try to ignore the eslint, the local tests for your challenges can pass, but you will not be able to commit your work until all the rules are fixed.

-My suggested approach in order to organize your work and also provide ways to compare agains other people work that might be doing this challenges is the following:
+My suggested approach in order to organize your work and also provide ways to compare against other people's work that might be doing these challenges is the following:

 1. ###### **_Clone this repository_**
    ```bash